lencemajzovska/digit-classification-mnist/README.md

 ## Project Description

-The project includes both the development and evaluation of machine learning models for digit classification, as well as the deployment of the best model in an interactive Streamlit web application.
+This project includes both the development and evaluation of machine learning models for handwritten digit classification, as well as deployment of the best-performing model in an interactive Streamlit web application.

-Three different models were compared: Logistic Regression, Random Forest, and Extra Trees.
-After hyperparameter tuning, the Extra Trees model showed the best performance and was implemented in a Streamlit app for real-time predictions.
+Three different models were evaluated: Logistic Regression, Random Forest, and Extra Trees.
+After hyperparameter tuning, the Extra Trees model demonstrated the best performance and was deployed in a Streamlit app for real-time predictions.

 ---